 The most important condition is that the employee must change his or her main residence as a result of one of the following employment changes:

-- starting a new employment, or
+- starting a new employment

-- a change of the place where the duties are normally performed.
+- a change of the place where the duties are normally performed

-If you are unsure whether the employee has changed his or her main residence consider the following:
+If you are unsure whether the employee has changed his or her main residence, consider the following:

-- It does not have to be a property chosen as the main residence for capital gains tax purposes
+- it does not have to be a property chosen as the main residence for capital gains tax purposes

-- It does not have to be owner- occupied property; a rented property may be the employees main residence
+- it does not have to be owner- occupied property; a rented property may be the employees main residence

-- Normally it would be the property that is the employee’s family home for most of the time
+- normally it would be the property that is the employee’s family home for most of the time

-- It would be where friends and correspondents would expect to find the employee’s family
+- it would be where friends and correspondents would expect to find the employee’s family

 Where an employee comes to the UK from abroad you can usually accept that the main residence has changed if the employee has become resident in the UK for tax purposes.

-It is the facts of the case that need to be considered when deciding whether the employee has changed his or her residence.
+It’s the facts of the case that need to be considered when deciding whether the employee has changed his or her residence.

 Reasonable daily travelling distance